 - Pop up the hood

-Now, it’s time to pop the hood up to examine your vehicle’s engine.
+Now, it’s time to pop the hood up to examine your engine.
 You’ll find a latch somewhere depending on your car’s model.
 In general, latches remain at the front center under the hood.
-After finding the latch, pull it to raise it and to examine your engine’s oil.
+After finding the latch, pull it to raise it and to check the oil.

 Some car’s hood stays up automatically where others require a prep rod folded in the compartment of the engine.
 Lift it to the place to let it go over the hood.